Gartenschlaeger/strcli/README.md

 echo "John Doe" | str field -i 1 | str lower # returns doe
 ```

+# Contribution

+Since I do not know or can guess all use cases, it is difficult to implement all commands.
+If you have a use case or a good idea for a command, feel free to suggest it as an issue.

+Of course, pull requests are always welcome.

 # Installation

 Currently the app has not been added to any package manager.